 The City of Fort Worth’s Public Events Department oversees the operations of downtown’s Fort Worth Convention Center and Arena, as well as the Will Rogers Memorial Center and Coliseum in the Cultural District.
-The two event facilities welcome over 3 million visitors each year from conventions, sporting events, national equestrian and livestock events, consumer shows and corporate and social events.
+The two event facilities welcome more than 3 million visitors each year from conventions, sporting events, national equestrian and livestock events, consumer shows and corporate and social events.

 Office of Outdoor Events

 Any outdoor gathering on public or private property that attracts more than 500 attendees, requires a street to be closed, sells food or beverages, or uses tents, stages, bleachers, fireworks, open flames or portable toilets requires a permit through the Office of Outdoor Events.
 Learn more here»